uma-pi1/kge/README.md

 #### Resume training

-All of LibKGE's jobs can be interrupted and resumed (from a checkpoint).
+All of LibKGE's jobs can be interrupted (e.g., via `Ctrl-C`) and resumed (from one of its checkpoints).
 To resume a job, use:

 ```sh
 kge resume <folder>